WordPress/gutenberg/README.md

 ### Contribute to Gutenberg

-Gutenberg is an open-source project and welcomes all contributors from code to design, from documentation to triage.
+Gutenberg is an open-source project and welcomes all contributors from code to design, and from documentation to triage.
 The project is built by many contributors and volunteers and we'd love your help building it.

 See the [Contributors Handbook](https://developer.wordpress.org/block-editor/contributors/) for all the details on how you can contribute.

-See [CONTRIBUTING.md](https://github.com/WordPress/gutenberg/blob/HEAD/CONTRIBUTING.md) for the contributing guidelines.
+To get up and running quickly with **code contribution** see [Getting Started With Code Contribution](/docs/contributors/code/getting-started-with-code-contribution.md).
+Also check out the other resources available on the [Code Contributions](/docs/contributors/code/README.md) page.

+To get started contributing to **design** see [Design Contributions](/docs/contributors/design/README.md).
+If you want to work on **documentation** head on over to the [Documentation Contributions](/docs/contributors/documentation/README.md) page, and if you want to help out with **triaging the repository** then the [Get involved in triage](/docs/contributors/triage.md) page is the place to go.

+In whichever way you wish to contribute please be sure to read the [Contributing Guidelines](https://github.com/WordPress/gutenberg/blob/HEAD/CONTRIBUTING.md) first.

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.
 With that in mind, all contributors are expected to follow our [Code of Conduct](https://github.com/WordPress/gutenberg/blob/HEAD/CODE_OF_CONDUCT.md).